HoGentTIN/infra-labs/assignment/4-kubernetes.md

         ```

     - Start the Dashboard with `minikube dashboard`

+Possible extensions:

-- **Optionally,** issue the command `minikube node add` twice to spin up two extra nodes so you have an actual cluster with a control plane node and two workers.
+- Issue the command `minikube node add` twice to spin up two extra nodes so you have an actual cluster with a control plane node and two workers.
     - By default, Minikube runs a single Kubernetes (control plane) node.
 For the purpose of this lab assignment, that's sufficient, but you will get a better feel of how a multi-node cluster works in a multi-node environment (control plane + worker nodes).
     - Remark that there's a command that immediately starts multiple nodes: `minikube start --nodes 3`.
 However, this command sometimes hangs during execution.
 Starting nodes individually is more reliable.
     - Also remark that when you're running a multi-node cluster, Minikube doesn't handle LoadBalancer access (which is the standard way to expose an application to the internet on a production cluster) very well.
 If you want to access a web application running on your cluster, you will probably need to enter the IP address of the node that actually runs the application Pod.
+- Run another driver than VirtualBox, e.g. Docker or KVM2.
+See the [Minikube drivers documentation](https://minikube.sigs.k8s.io/docs/drivers/) for more information.
+- Use an alternative Kubernetes distribution for local use, e.g. [k3s](https://k3s.io/) or [kind](https://kind.sigs.k8s.io/).

 ## 4.2.
 Basic operation